graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 specification, when a client does not include at least one supported media type in the `Accept` HTTP header, the server MUST either:

-1. Disregard the `Accept` header and respond with the default media type of `application/json`, specifying this in the `Content-Type` header; OR
-2. Respond with a `406 Not Acceptable` status code and stop processing the request.
+1. Respond with a `406 Not Acceptable` status code and stop processing the request (RECOMMENDED); OR
+2. Disregard the `Accept` header and respond with the server's choice of media type (NOT RECOMMENDED).

+Note: It is unlikely that a client can process a response that does not match one of the media types it has requested, hence `406 Not Acceptable` being the recommended response.
+However, the server authors may know better about the specific clients consuming their endpoint, thus both approaches are permitted.

 A server MUST support any _GraphQL-over-HTTP request_ which accepts the `application/json` media type (as indicated by the `Accept` header).